[October 2017 update follows]

 Next year I will fashion candy boards a la fellow club member Russell Deputch.

 Russell makes a feeding eke (shim) and the bottom is heavy wire.
 A layer of newspaper goes on the wire, then 7-8 lb. of dampened sugar.
 You can fiddle with the sugar recipe, adding what you please to the water used to dampen the sugar.
-I like to add a dollop of my own honey and a couple of pinches of Rooster Booster for extra trace minerals.
+I like to add a dollop of my own honey as a feed stimulant.
 And I park a protein patty in the middle as well.

 I like the sheer volume of emergency rations Russell’s custom boards put on the hives.
 Good insurance.